 |$50 – $100

 - The individual is healthy and a non-smoker, qualifying for standard rates.

 - The policy is a life insurance policy with a term of 20 years.

 - Typical Insurance Company: Rates are often based on a comprehensive health examination and detailed questionnaire.

 - Voluntary Life Insurance: Rates might be lower and sometimes do not require a health examination.
 They might be based on a simplified underwriting process and group rates.

 What Is Voluntary Spouse Life Insurance?

 Voluntary spouse life insurance is a financial protection plan that provides a cash benefit to a spousal beneficiary upon the insured’s death.
-The employee pays monthly for this plan, and in exchange for this, there will be money given to their spouse if they die.
+The employee pays monthly for this plan, and in exchange, money will be given to their spouse if they die.

 If the employer offers it as a benefit, it is cheaper than going out and buying individual life insurance.
 However, the coverage does not follow the employee if they leave the company.